-Remy’s Ratatouille Adventure is a family-friendly trackless dark ride under construction in EPCOT at Walt Disney World.
-The attraction will debut as a Streets of Paris expansion to France’s World Showcase pavilion.
+Remy’s Ratatouille Adventure is a family-friendly trackless dark ride opening in 2021 at Walt Disney World.
+The EPCOT attraction will debut as a Streets of Paris expansion to France’s World Showcase pavilion.
 This covers everything you need to know: when it’s likely to open, photos, concept art, and answers to common questions.
-(Updated December 28, 2020.)
+(Updated March 9, 2021.)

 As background, Remy’s Ratatouille Adventure is the clone of Ratatouille: L’Aventure Totalement Toquée de Rémy at Walt Disney Studios Park at Disneyland Paris.
 Some differences between the two are possible; it’s common for Imagineering to tweak clones upon learning what works or doesn’t.
 The Disneyland Paris version includes the table service restaurant Bistrot Chez Remy, which will not be coming to Epcot.